camunda/camunda-docs/docs/apis-tools/operate-api/authentication.md

 <TabItem value='self-managed'>

 :::tip
-The URL of the Operate REST API, represented below by the `$CAMUNDA_OPERATE_BASE_URL` variable, is configured in your Self-Managed installation.
+The URL of the Operate REST API, represented below by the `${CAMUNDA_OPERATE_BASE_URL}` variable, is configured in your Self-Managed installation.
 The default value is `http://localhost:8081`.
 :::

 </TabItem>